 What is it that makes your products unique?

 Honestly?
 Me!
 Every product that leaves my home studio is truly a labor of love.
 All cards are hand-drawn and painted by me before being digitized, printed, and packaged in my home studio.
 I don’t outsource printing (except for large custom orders, such as wedding invitations).
 For signs, each piece of wood is hand-stained before being painted by hand.

 My nights and weekends are spent designing, marketing, and running this little business.
 It’s a lot to shoulder sometimes, but it’s my voice and that is the one thing that can’t be found elsewhere.

 It’s helped to reinvigorate me!
-The beginning of this year, I was feeling pretty tired and losing the passion that used to drive me.
-But I signed up for a few craft fairs, continued to push through and a few months in, felt lifted by some of the local connections I had made.
+At the beginning of this year, I was feeling pretty tired and losing the passion that used to drive me.
+But I signed up for a few craft fairs, continued to push through, and a few months in, felt lifted by some of the local connections I had made.

 You’ve worked your calligraphy magic on greeting cards, canvas, and even wood and glass – how do you continue to push yourself out of your comfort zone?

 I’m a perpetual student and am mostly self-taught, so the way I push myself is by never taking myself too seriously.
 I like to joke that I’ll write on anything… but it’s also true!
 I’m constantly scouring stores for things to write on and ordering art supplies to try.
 I fail just as often as I succeed but look at everything I learn as a triumph.

 Who or what in life drives your passion?